Aditya-shahh/Style-Transfer/README.md

 # Style-Transfer
-Created a styled transfer image to transfer the contents of styled image into the content image using CNN and Pytorch framework
+Created a artistic styled image by transfering the contents of styled image into the given contentimage using Pytorch framework
 Implemented using pretrained model VGG-16 architecture